-In Portugal the Comissão do Mercado de Valores Mobiliários (CMVM) is responsible for quality assurance (QA) reviews for public interest entities (PIEs) and the Ordem dos Revisores Oficials de Contas conducts QA reviews for non-PIEs, under the supervision of the CMVM.
+In Portugal the Comissão do Mercado de Valores Mobiliários (CMVM) is responsible for quality assurance (QA) reviews for public interest entities (PIEs) and the Ordem dos Revisores Oficials de Contas (OROC) conducts QA reviews for non-PIEs, under the supervision of the CMVM.
 The OCC members do not provide audit services, nevertheless, the institute has established a mandatory peer review system to ensure the quality of the services delivered by its members since 2004.
 The OCC reports that it has incorporated SMO 1 requirements into its QA review system.
 In addition, the institute has mechanism to periodically compare its QA review system against the SMO 1 requirements.

 The OCC peer review system applies a mixed approach in selecting firms to be reviewed.
 The cycle-based approach ensures firms are reviewed every five years and the risk-based approach takes into consideration the number of entities considered PIEs, investigative and disciplinary procedures, and the results of previous reviews.

 The practice reviews focus on accounting, preparation of financial statements, and tax declarations of all entities.
 The scope of the practice review also covers compliance with OCC quality control standards and CPD requirements.
 Reviewers are selected in accordance with specific experience criteria and they submit their findings to the QA Commission.
 The OCC peer review system covered 334 cases in 2015, 826 cases in 2014, and 539 cases in 2013.

 The OCC has established a Quality Control Committee which is responsible for the reviews and assists its members with the implementation of the quality control standards.
 Also, the OCC provides CPD courses on quality assurance requirements.